Nexen takeover by China's CNOOC faces political test in Canada

 By Jeffrey Jones

-CALGARY, Alberta Nexen Inc NXY.TO should have an easy time getting its shareholders to approve the $15.1 billion takeover of the Canadian oil and gas producer by China's CNOOC Ltd (0883.HK).
+CALGARY, Alberta, Sept 19 Nexen Inc should have an easy time getting its shareholders to approve the $15.1 billion takeover of the Canadian oil and gas producer by China's CNOOC Ltd.

 The biggest risks to the deal come from politicians and bureaucrats in Canada and the United States as they agonize over how much of the continent's energy assets should be absorbed by a Chinese state-owned enterprise.

-Nexen shareholders vote on CNOOC's $27.50-a-share offer at a meeting at a Calgary conference centre on Thursday morning, and the transaction is expected to get their blessing easily.
+Nexen shareholders vote on CNOOC's $27.50-a-share offer at a meeting at a Calgary conference center on Thursday morning, and the transaction is expected to get their blessing easily.

 "Unless anybody wants to give back 61 percent, I would think, yeah, the shareholders should be pretty happy with that premium," Morningstar analyst Robert Bellinski said.